Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Finding a Supervisor

 You won’t be alone in this step of the process.
 You’ll work with an experienced supervisor who can answer questions, help you hone your skills, and provide invaluable insights into your new calling.
+For detailed guidance on this critical relationship, refer to our guide on obtaining your supervised experience.

 According to the IBADCC, your supervisor should be one of the following: